 March corn futures were unchanged for the week, although it did take a turn higher after the USDA report to get the market back there.
 There were several small changes made by USDA but in the end traders digested the changes and became buyers.
 Even though funds bought 12,000 contracts Friday they are still holding a short position with 86,000 contracts sold.
-So certainly there is room for more short covering and it appears that today is such the case.
-The March futures have traded above all recent highs and is trying to make believers out of the bears.
+So, certainly there is room for more short covering and it appears that today is such the case.
+The March futures have traded above all resent highs and is trying to make believers out of the bears.
 Time will tell and as of now taking advantage of strong cash basis is of the utmost importance.

 Any statements of fact herein contained are derived from sources believed to be reliable, but do not purport to be complete.
 No responsibility is assumed with respect to any such statement, or with respect to any expression of opinion herein contained.
 Futures trading is speculative and a substantial risk of loss exists.
 The prices above may reflect those of the relevant spot contract.
 Movement in the spot contract does not necessarily correlate to the movement of individual option premiums.
 Past performances not necessarily indicative of future results